Community Profile: Oasis & Thermal

 Labor Force Participation Rate

-The labor force participation rate has been falling in recent years in both Thermal and Oasis.
-However, as of 2017 both communities had a labor force participation rate of about 63%.
-That is higher than the average for the Coachella Valley (56%).
+The labor force participation rate has been falling in recent years in both Thermal and Oasis, before rising back up.
+As of 2018, Thermal and Oasis communities had a labor force participation rate of 69% and 64%, respectively.
+That is higher than the average for the Coachella Valley (55%).

 Hover over the chart on the right to see how the labor force participation rate in Thermal and Oasis have changed over time in comparison to the Coachella Valley, CA and the US.